eliasedwin7/Python-Refresher/Patterns_solution/8_sliding_window.md

+# 8. Sliding Window—
-Let’s bring it home with **8.
-Sliding Window** — this one’s smooth, fast, and super useful when dealing with **continuous chunks** of data. 🚪📦
+this one’s smooth, fast, and super useful when dealing with **continuous chunks** of data. 🚪📦

 ---